alemar11/ios-watchos-tvos-macos-resources/README.md

 * [MMCardView](https://github.com/MillmanY/MMCardView) - Custom CollectionView like Wallet App.
 * [SCCardView](https://github.com/myoungsc/SCCardView) - Select Card Change View Content.
 * [ScrollingCardView](https://github.com/mozilla-mobile/ScrollingCardView) - A card view widget for iOS that will grow with its content, enabling scrolling when the content is larger than the view.
+* [SwiftUI-CardStackView)](https://github.com/dadalar/SwiftUI-CardStackView) - A easy-to-use SwiftUI view for Tinder like cards on iOS, macOS & watchOS. `SwiftUI`
 * [VerticalCardSwiper](https://github.com/JoniVR/VerticalCardSwiper) - A marriage between the Shazam Discover UI and Tinder, built with UICollectionView in Swift.

 ## Charts